itkfilelor/Jellyfin.Join/Jellyfin.Notification.Join/Readme.md

-# Emby.Notification.Join
+# Jellyfin.Notification.Join

-Plugin to send Emby notifications to Join by JoaoApps (https://joaoapps.com/join/)
+Plugin to send Jellyfin notifications to Join by JoaoApps (https://joaoapps.com/join/)

 Setup instructions:
 1. Download Join from either the Google Play or iOS App Stores